pantheon-systems/documentation/source/content/plugins-known-issues.md

 1. Navigate to the **Wordfence** plugin in the site's WordPress Admin and **Resume Installation** if prompted, or click **CLICK HERE TO CONFIGURE**.
 The plugin requires that you download `.user.ini` to continue.
 As this file is blank at this point, you can delete it after downloading.

 ## Alternative Plugin
-You could try using [WP Cerber](https://wordpress.org/plugins/wp-cerber/) This does not require creating symlinks.
-(Pantheon has not tested this plugin)
+You can also use [WP Cerber](https://wordpress.org/plugins/wp-cerber/).
+This does not require creating symlinks. *Needs to be tested*
 ___

 ## [WordPress Social Login](https://wordpress.org/plugins/wordpress-social-login/)